 The nursery now offers full time and part time care from 7:30am-6:30pm, and is registered for 95 children, with an experienced, qualified and welcoming new team.

-The event, which took place on the 19th of November, was attended by local MP, Mark Pawsey, Mayor of Rugby, Deepah Roberts, Sarah Steel, CEO of The Old Station Nursery Group, Alisha Bennet, Nursery Manager at The Old Station Nursery, Houlton, and several other special guests who all played a large role in opening the nursery.
+The event itself, which took place on the 19th November, was attended by local MP, Mark Pawsey, Mayor of Rugby, Deepah Roberts, Sarah Steel, Chairwoman of The Old Station Nursery Group, Alisha Bennet, Nursery Manager at The Old Station Nursery Houlton, and several other special guests who all played a large role in opening the nursery.
 The opening was officially declared by MP Mark Pawsey, and Mayor Deepah Roberts who both cut the ribbon, to mark this celebration.

 The Old Station Nursery Group was founded in 2002 by Sarah Steel, and currently includes 41 exceptional nurseries across the UK.

-[photo from left to right: MP Mark Pawsey, Mayor Deepah Roberts, Facilities Manager Natalie Devaux, Property Director Kirk Steel, Sarah Steel CEO, Nursery Manager Alisha Bennet]
+[photo from left to right: MP Mark Pawsey, Mayor Deepah Roberts, Facilities Manager Natalie Devaux, Property Director Kirk Steel, Chairwoman Sarah Steel, Nursery Manager Alisha Bennet]